-We suggest that a good next primary target for optimizing Qrack is to allow cluster distribution of all the various engine types.
+Qrack has been successfully run on multiple processors at once, and even on clusters, but not with practical performance for real application; a good next step is to redesign the multiprocessor engine to actually outperform the single device engine.
 Also, CPU "software" implementation parallelism relies on certain potentially expensive standard library functionality, like lambda expressions, and might still be micro-optimized.
 The API offers many optimized bitwise parallel operations over contiguous bit strings, but similar methods for discontiguous bit sets should be feasible with bit masks, if there is a reasonable demand for them.
 Further, there is still opportunity for better constant bitwise parallelism cost coverage and better explicit qubit subsystem separation in QUnit.